Can You Get A Personal Loan To Start A Business?

 Another benefit of using a personal loan to get your business started up is that you might get a lower APR than you would if you just used a credit card.
 If your credit score is good enough, then skipping the credit card can save you money throughout the duration of the loan.
 The interest just wouldn’t pile up as quickly because of lingering revolving debt being shuffled around repeatedly.

 Ease of qualification is another potential benefit of an unsecured personal loan.
-If you have no previous experience or history in doing business ventures, then a personal loan might just be easier to get than a business loan.
+If you have no previous experience or history in doing business ventures, then a personal loan might just be easier to get than a small business loan.
 When lenders underwrite business loans, they factor in things like how long your company has been in business and what the revenue looks like at the time; this happens on top of your own personal credit score.
 If you’re a first-time entrepreneur and your business is brand new, then you’re obviously not going to have the history that lenders want to see and analyze.
 However, your personal loan can be qualified off of things like your credit score, your income from your ‘day job’, and other assets such as rental properties and their income.

 Yet another advantage is how much less paperwork there is.
 A business loan usually means having extensive documentation and plans laid out.
 This isn’t necessary for a personal loan.